Yiying Lu: Career

-That same year, on December 2nd, Lu held an art show at Hotel des Arts in San Francisco, where she met Guy Kawasaki, who later introduced her to Sam Altman’s startup, Loopt.
+That same year, on December 2, Lu held an art show at Hotel des Arts in San Francisco, where she met Guy Kawasaki, who later introduced her to Sam Altman’s startup, Loopt.
 Lu contributed to Loopt’s SXSW marketing campaign and, during SXSW Interactive, connected with numerous startup founders from 500 Global and Y Combinator portfolio companies.
 Many of these founders later became her clients, laying the foundation for her eventual move to Silicon Valley.

 Lu's fusion of art and technology continued in 2011 when she created the world's first hand-painted watercolor QR code illustrations, seamlessly blending QR codes with portraits of iconic fashion figures, such as Anna Wintour and Mary-Kate and Ashley Olsen, Chloë Sevigny, and Andreja Pejic.

 In 2012, Lu was the featured artist for SXSW Interactive Big Bag, given to 30,000 attendees.

 In 2013, Lu created the New York Shorty Whale in honor of the social media Shorty Awards, another outgrowth of the fail whale.

 In 2014, Lu created Chinese paper-cut versions of Mickey Mouse, Simba, Mulan, Elsa, and Snow White & the Seven Dwarfs for the inaugural recruitment campaign of Shanghai Disneyland opening in 2016.

 In 2015, Lu moved to San Francisco, joining the venture capital firm 500 Startups as Global Creative Director.
 In the same year, Lu identified the absence of a dumpling emoji on mobile keyboards, designed an early version of the dumpling emoji, and co-founded Emojination with Jennifer 8.
 Lee.
 Between 2015 and 2020, Lu created six Unicode emojis now used by billions of people.
 These are the dumpling (🥟), boba tea (🧋), fortune cookie (🥠), chopsticks (🥢), takeout box (🥡), and peacock (🦚), representing sights, foods, beverages, images, and animals common in Asia and Asian American communities.

 Between 2015 and 2016, Lu conducted hundreds of 1:1 branding and product consultations with 500 Global portfolio companies, identifying a common challenge among entrepreneurs.
 To address this efficiently, she began giving talks on cross-cultural design and creativity for 500 Global founders.

 A colleague recognized the impact of her insights and invited her to speak at Startup:CON in Seoul, Korea, where she met IDEO’s Tom Kelley and SXSW Co-President and Chief Programming Officer Hugh Forrest.

-n 2017, Lu became the first creative collaborator at IDEO Shanghai.
+In 2017, Lu became the first creative collaborator at IDEO Shanghai.
 That same year, she designed the bilingual Chinese-English branding for the NYU Shanghai Program of Creativity and Innovation.